csc-training/elements-of-hpc/What is a supercomputer/cloud_vs_traditional_HPC.md

 # Cloud computing vs. "traditional" HPC

 High performance computing (HPC) or  supercomputing, most generally refers to the practice of aggregating computing power in a way that delivers much higher performance than one could get out of a typical desktop computer or workstation in order to solve large problems in science, engineering or bussiness.
 Nowdays it can involve thousands or more processors working in parallel to analyse billions of pieces of data in real time, performing calculations thousands of times faster than a normal computer.
-Traditionally the resources for HPC comprised of bare-metal supercomputers and clusters which  were specifically designed to support HPC applications developed to solve the specific problems.
+Traditionally the resources for HPC comprise of bare-metal supercomputers and clusters which  are specifically designed to support HPC applications developed to solve the specific problems.
 All applications and libraries need to be compiled for the operating system that is installed on the machine.
-The computational work (jobs) was  queued and executed when there were sufficient resources on the machine.
-This approach is prefered for massive parallel processing which usally requires also a very good interconnection between the processors and a very fast disk system for data input and output operations.
-Supercomputers are designed to get the most of the computing resources for intrensive problems, however it lacks some flexibility.
+The computational work (jobs) is  queued and executed when there were sufficient resources on the machine.
+The applications run with direct physical access to hardware (i.e. multicore machines, grid and supercomputers) that provides best achievable performance.
+As a result, the traditional HPS platforms are extremely fine-tuned to receive best performance of parallel processing.
+This approach is prefered for massive parallel processing which usually requires also a very good interconnection between the processors and a very fast disk system for data input and output operations.
+Supercomputers are designed to get the most of the computing resources for intensive problems, however they lacks some flexibility.
+The users are limited to the available software stack and have to wait for the specific resources to be freed.
+Also they a fixed available storage capacity.